gelsogrove/shopME/finalproject-AG/finalproget.md

 ShopMe transforms WhatsApp into a complete sales and customer service channel with these core capabilities:

-The platform operates as a **multi-tenant system** where multiple businesses can create isolated workspaces with customized branding and role-based access controls.
+The platform operates can create isolated workspaces with customized branding and role-based access controls.
 Each business manages their own **product catalog** with support for variants, multiple images, inventory tracking, and custom attributes.

 Products are organized in **hierarchical categories** with specific filters and visual representations, while **special offers** can be created with various discount types, time limitations, and targeting options.